 Figure 2.34.
-ASEAN+3: Internet Users, 2000 and 2019
+ASEAN+3: Internet Users, 2000 and 2019 (Percent of population)

 Sources: International Telecommunication Union (ITU); and World Bank.

-Note: CN = China; HK = Hong Kong; ID = Indonesia; IP = Japan; KH = Cambodia; KR = Korea; MM = Myanmar; MY = Malaysia; PH = Philippines; SG = Singapore; TH = Thailand; VN = Vietnam.
+Note: CN = China; HK = Hong Kong; ID = Indonesia; ID = Indon

 3D Printing and Supply Chains

 3D printing is already being used in several manufacturing sectors in the region, ranging from food to automotive to aerospace.
 In the medical field, bespoke body parts, such as knee or hip implants, as well as hearing aids are a few of the products that have already been 3D-printed.
 New auto prototypes, which used to cost hundreds of thousands of US dollars and months of waiting, have been 3D-printed within four days and for less than 1 percent of their usual costs (McKinsey & Company 2014).
 3D printing requires new materials: new resins, polymers, and powered metals designed for 3D printers-giving the chemical industry a once-in-a-generation transformation and profit opportunity.
 McKinsey & Company (2014) forecasts that the 3D printing market will grow to USD 550 billion by 2025.
 In the region, China appears to lead the adoption of 3D printing, with nearly 78 percent of surveyed companies having adopted the technology by 2019 (Steinberg and Karevska 2019).